 The ROI Case for Hybrid Workflows

 Think about it this way.
 AI can draft a 2,000-word article in minutes.
 A human editor can then add local context, verify claims, inject personality, and ensure the piece meets E-E-A-T standards.
 The total production time drops significantly while quality stays high.
+For a typical Minneapolis client publishing four to eight posts a month, that’s the difference between sustainable content marketing and burnout.

 Why Pure AI Content Falls Short